-Having a drone at your disposal is a great way to find new perspectives and add diversity to your photography.
+Having a drone at your disposal is a great way to find new perspectives and add diversity to your photography and videography.
 They are also really fun!
-I like the DJI Mavic Pro 2 because it is relatively lightweight, and folds up into a manageable size that can easily fit into my camera bag along with the rest of my gear.
-That being said, drones are highly regulated in a lot of places, and owning one requires an extra level of research and responsibility wherever you travel.
-As a result I find myself leaving it behind on a lot of my trips.
+I like the DJI Mini 3 Pro because after years of waiting DJI finally brought back the vertical 9:16 camera aspect ratio – which makes creating content for social media so much easier!
+That’s the same aspect ratio you need for Instagram Stories, Reels, and TikTok videos.
+The Mini 3 Pro is also incredibly lightweight, and folds up into a manageable size that can easily fit into my camera bag along with the rest of my gear.

 What it’s good for: Aerial photography.

 One of the best pieces of advice that I ever received regarding gear, was to prioritize lenses over camera bodies.
 It may not be intuitive at first, but camera bodies will come and go, while a good lens can stay with you for a lifetime.
-Sony’s FE 24-70mm was the first major investment I made in my photography gear – and now it’s my go-to everyday lens.
+Sony’s FE 24-70mm was the first major investment I made in my photography gear – and now it’s my go-to everyday lens (although I’ve since upgraded to the Sony FE 24-70mm f/2.4 GM II, primarily because it is significantly lighter than the original).
 The range is great for everything from product shots to landscapes, and the 2.8 aperture allows for low light photographs, and a nice shallow depth of field.
 You can see how a shallow depth of field works in the second photo below – the subject appears sharp and in focus, while the rest of the photo has a soft blurry appearance.

 What it’s good for: Pretty much everything!